Keiskamma Altarpiece

 The Widow (Detail of Layer 1)

-Medium: Collaborative embroidery and mixed media on masonite.
-This detail portrays a widow, a central figure born from Dr. Carol Hofmeyr’s …
+This detail portrays a widow, a central figure born from Dr. Carol Hofmeyr’s conceptual reckoning as she sought to translate the …

 | Item Title | The Widow (Detail of Layer 1) |